bryanziehl/prima-veritas-kernel/03_ATOMIZE/README.md

 The atomization layer will NOT:

 - Infer causality
-- Infer intent or motive
+- Infer intent, motive, or responsibility
-- Invent timestamps
+- Invent timestamps or temporal relationships
 - Collapse multiple records into summaries
 - Reorder events unless explicitly instructed by invariant rules
-- Clean or correct malformed client data
+- Clean, repair, or normalize client meaning
 - Guess missing fields
 - Interpret payload semantics

-If input ambiguity exists, it must survive atomization unchanged.
+If ambiguity exists in the input, it must survive atomization unchanged.

 ---

 ## Determinism Guarantees

-All behavior in this layer must be:
+All behavior in this layer is:

 - Fully deterministic
 - Replayable across machines and time